-If you are ordering the physical Nexus Dashboard servers, you have the option to choose Nexus Dashboard Insights and Nexus Dashboard Orchestrator services to be pre-installed on the hardware before it is shipped to you.
+If you are ordering the physical Nexus Dashboard servers, you have the option to choose some services to be pre-installed on the hardware before it is shipped to you.
 For more information, see the Nexus Dashboard Ordering Guide.
-Note that if you are deploying the virtual or cloud form factors of the Nexus Dashboard, there are no changes to service installation and you will need to deploy the services separately after the cluster is ready.
+Note that if you are deploying the virtual or cloud form factors of the Nexus Dashboard, you will need to deploy the services separately after the cluster is ready.